Sebohe/makerdao_presentaion/script.md

 What is MakerDAO?

 I want everyone to be aware that I believe that blockchains are going to solve all of the worlds problems.
-Every single lne of them.
+Every single one of them.
 I'm just kidding.

 MakerDAO is an organization that has been tackling the problem of creating a stable coin.
 A stable coin is a crypto currency in which its value has minimal variation in regards to fiat currency.
 People that currently own crypto currencies like ether or bitcoin are not spending them.
 Why would they spend something which has the possibility of going up in price tomorrow.

 slide 2 (pizza and price chart)

 A famous example of this problem occured on May 22nd, 2010 someone bought two pizzas for 10000 bitcoins.
 Those bitcoins are worth a lot more dollars now a days.
 Simply put, most crypto coins are terrible currencies .
 Having a stable coin is good for general transactions.
-It removes the uncertainty of the price fluctuations and now people are more willing to accept the stable coin as a payment.
+It removes the uncertainty of the price fluctuations therefor, people are more willing to accept the stable coin as a payment.
 MakerDAO believes that stable coins will unlock a great potential in the crypto currencies ecosystem.

 Slide 3 (Image of all of the coins)